GoNZooo/gotyno/README.md

 automatically defined as per that spec in another language, with some leniency with regards to idioms, etc.

+## Way forward

+Likely it'll make more sense to not interpret types from any one language' internal structures and instead just parse either a ready-made language (whatever pleases oneself, I guess?) or a basic format that is tailored for the essentials of what one wants to do.

+This is all obviously reinventing the wheel, which I'm fine with.
+More likely than anything else is that I'll just write a parser in Zig for a custom format and use that.

 ## Example

 In the repo you'll find (in `types.zig`) some basic types.
 These can be